 Weekly US jobless claims surprise to the downside

-Secondary unemployment claims, those which are not filed for the first time and which reference the preceding week, slipped by another 28,000 to 1.66m.
+Secondary unemployment claims, those which aren't being filed for the first time and referencing the week ended on 25 July also fell, by 844,000 to 16.107m.

 Commenting on Thursday's claims data, Ian Shepherdson at Pantheon Macroeconomics labelled them "good news" but cautioned that the drop in continuing claims was very likely overstated.